Jenish00007/take_screenshot/README.md

 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.
+TODO: BoxSlideImage is a Flutter package that provides a customizable image carousel slider to `/box_slide_images` folder.

 ```dart
  child: BoxingImages(),